yaneurao/yanesdk-for-brython/readme-en.md

 Please download and use [yanesdk.py](yanesdk/yanesdk.py) from this GitHub.

-Load brython from cdn as follows, and execute brython() with onload of body.
-After that, you can write a program using it in Python by loading yanesdk.py.
+You can load brython from cdn as follows, and execute brython() in onload of body. you can load another file written in python called sample.py and import yanesdk at the beginning of it.

 ```sample.html
 <html>